xillig/TTLocVis/paper.md

 TTLocVis provides options for automatized Topic Model parameter optimization.
 Furthermore, a distribution over topics is generated for each document.
-The distribution of topics over documents can be visualized with various plotting methods (For example see figure Word Cloud).
-The average prevalence of topics in the documents at each day can be plotted as a time series (For example see figure Time Series.), in order to visualize, how topics develop over time.
+The distribution of topics over documents can be visualized with various plotting methods (for example see figure Word Cloud).
+The average prevalence of topics in the documents at each day can be plotted as a time series (for example see figure Time Series), in order to visualize, how topics develop over time.

 Above this, the spatial distribution of Tweets can be plotted on a world map, which automatically chooses an appropriate part of the world, in order to visualise the chosen sample of Tweets.
-As part of the mapping process, each Tweet is classified by its most prevalent topic and colour coded (For example see figure Word Map 1 and figure World Map 2 for the spatial distribution of the same selected topics at different points in time.)
+As part of the mapping process, each Tweet is classified by its most prevalent topic and colour coded (for example see figure Word Map 1 and figure World Map 2 for the spatial distribution of the same selected topics at different points in time).

 # Figures